 Library staff members worked with the Pacific Autism Family Network to organize a two-hour job shadow for their EmploymentWorks Canada (EWC) program participants.
 Several staff members gave lightning talks on their job roles and participants received hands-on experience with sorting books by call number and withdrawing books from the collection.
 The program coordinator reported that one of the participants discovered their knack for sorting and categorization during the job shadow and found employment in the records management field shortly after the visit.

 Librarians continue to be active in the program review process for their liaison subject areas.
-As part of the program review process, librarians contribute a report that details how the Library & Learning Commons currently supports the program and possible ways to further integrate information literacy components into the curriculum in the future.
-This year, librarians contributed to reviews for Geography, Latin American Studies, Library Technician, Psychology, Theatre Arts, and Women's Studies.
+As part of the program review process, librarians contribute a report that provides an overview of Library & Learning Commons supports and a statistics dashboard that highlights department usage of library services and resources.
+This year, librarians contributed to reviews for Recreation Studies, Latin American Studies, Design Formation, and Psychology.

 Throughout 2019/20, library staff served on a variety of College committees, including: